trustoverip/spec-up-t-website/docs/cheat-sheets/cheat-sheet.md

 Optional: your own text.
 ```

-**Usage:** Embeds complete external definition (file can contain only this tag, but optionally you can add text in your local file, that will be added below the external, embedded definition)
+**Usage:** First line of term definition files only.
+Embeds complete external definition (file can contain only this tag, but optionally you can add text in your local file, that will be added below the external, embedded definition)

 - - -